facebookresearch/shumai/README.md

 ## Memory Usage

-While the out of the box memory management may suffice in many cases, tuning memory usage can greatly improve performance by reducing unecessary overhead from the Garbage Collector.
+While the out of the box memory management may suffice in many cases, tuning memory usage can greatly improve performance by reducing unnecessary overhead from the Garbage Collector.

 ```